TheMohdSuhail/ReactLearning/learn/Notes.md

 are toggling a small amount of JSX.
 The delay occurs because when the parent component changes—App.js in this situation—the CharacterMap component is re-rendering and re-calculating the character data.
-The text prop is identical, but the component still re-renders because React will rerender the entire component tree when a parent changes.
+The text prop is identical, but the component still re-renders because React will re-render the entire component tree when a parent changes.
 If you profile the application with the browser’s developer tools, you’ll discover that the component re-renders because the parent changes.
 For a review of profiling using the developer tools,